-Portfolio matches up talented individuals with top companies every day, but to succeed in this sector you need to present yourself as a strong candidate.
+Portfolio matches up talented individuals with top companies every day, but to succeed in this sector you need to present yourself as a strong candidate at your interview.

 While we can help you get your foot in the door, you will still need to meet potential employers before they decide whether you are right for the role, and as you might expect there is likely to be competition.